Contents: |

 After your day at work, you often have backache and your eyes are sore.
 You are physically exhausted.

-The reasons for being so invested in our jobs
+What causes someone to be a workaholic? - The reasons for being so invested in our jobs

 Wanting to always work that bit more can stem from several reasons: